ad-si/RosettaGit/content/tasks/99-bottles-of-beer/index.md

 ```

-### Concurrent version
+### Concurrent Version

-with 1 task to print out the information and 99 tasks to specify the number of bottles
+with 1 task to print out the information
+and 99 tasks to specify the number of bottles.

 ```Ada
 with Ada.Text_Io; use Ada.Text_Io;